anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   * The Registrar-Agent triggers one or more pledges to create bootstrapping artifacts such as the voucher-request and the Enroll-Request.
     It can then perform a (bulk) bootstrapping based on the collected data.
-  * The Registrar-Agent is expected to possess information about the domain registrar: the registrar EE certificate, LDevID(CA) certificate, and IP address, either by configuration or by using the discovery mechanism defined in {{!RFC8995}}.
   * There is no trust assumption between the pledge and the Registrar-Agent as only authenticated self-contained objects are used, which are transported via the Registrar-Agent and provided either by the pledge or the domain registrar.
   * The trust assumption between the Registrar-Agent and the domain registrar may be based on an LDevID, which is provided by the PKI responsible for the customer domain.
   * The Registrar-Agent may be realized as stand-alone component supporting nomadic activities of a service technician moving between different installation sites.